frontendparham/Omnifood-Project/README.md

 Omnifood is a premium food delivery company devoted to bring healthy and affordable meals to people in currently 4 cities.

-With HTML, CSS (GRID), JQuery and JavaScript for animations
+With HTML, CSS and JAVASCRIPT (JQuery) for animations

 You can see the preview of Project in image_of_project File.